Corona pandemic: Virtually no impact on Q1 freight volumes at the Port of Gothenburg

 The Port of Gothenburg is the largest port in the Nordic region.
 30 per cent of Swedish foreign trade passes through the Port of Gothenburg as well as half of all container traffic.

-The Port of Gothenburg is the only port in Sweden with the capacity to receive the world’s largest container vessels and has the broadest range of shipping routes within and outside Europe.
+The Port of Gothenburg is the only port in Sweden with the capacity to receive the world’s largest container vessels and has the broadest range of routes within and outside Europe.
 The 25 rail shuttles that depart each day mean that companies throughout Sweden and Norway have a direct, environmentally smart link to the largest port in the Nordic region.
 The Port of Gothenburg has terminals for oil, cars, ro-ro, containers and passengers.